-A Lynchburg College nursing professor will spend the next year helping the United States maintain its focus on global health.
+A University of Lynchburg nursing professor will spend the next year helping the United States maintain its focus on global health.

 Dr. Stephanie Ferguson has been appointed to the Committee on Global Health and the Future of the United States by the National Academies of Sciences, Engineering, and Medicine.
 The 14-member committee will seek to demonstrate to the next presidential administration why continued investment in global health should remain a focus for humanitarian, economic, and security reasons.

 The group also aims to articulate “the most effective and sustainable approaches to global health investing … to help the new administration frame its own global health agenda,” according to the committee’s website.